wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-10.&emsp;Charity is a way of looking at another as if he [the other] had already gone far beyond his [the other’s] actual accomplishments in time.
+10. Charity is a way of looking at another as if he [the other] had already gone far beyond his [the other’s] actual accomplishments in time.
 ²Since his [the other’s] own thinking is faulty he [the other] cannot see the Atonement for himself [the other’s self], or he [the other] would have no need of charity.
 3The charity that is accorded him [the other] is both an acknowledgment that he [the other] needs help, and a recognition that he [the other] will accept it [help].
 ⁴Both of these perceptions [the other needs and will accept help] clearly imply their [perceptions’s] dependence on time, making it apparent that charity still lies within the limitations of this world.